Aviwekoli/Client_Management_Project/README.md

 Aviwe Koli

 ## :memo: Instructions
-- To get started with the app, clone the repo to your local machine.
-Set up mySQL on your local, and then run the sql script on this repo to create your database.
+- To get started with the app, follow the link-> https://client-management-project.onrender.com
-- Run node app.js to open the application on your browser
 - On the home page, you have an option to add a contact or client, you can also navigate to the clients or contacts tab.
 - To view clients, navigate to the clients tab and click the 'clients" link there and it will take you to the clients tab, do the same for contacts.
 - Once on clients page, you will be able to view clients on the system from A to Z, with their unique client codes.